LeisureLinkElements/ll-table/README.md

 Features:

-- **Configuration-driven:** Generates and updates entire table from a single json object.
+- **Configuration-driven:** Generates and updates entire table from one required and one optional json object, plus optional element attributes.
+(See demo and /demo/sample-data.js for examples.)
 Dynamic insertion and deletion of individual rows is not supported.
 - **Static or configuration-generated cell content:** Table cell content can be simple text or configuration-generated html elements:
     * Example - Static cell content: Any string or numeric data.
 (No HTML tags).
     * Example - Configuration-generated cell content with event-handling.
 If you need a more complete HTML element displayed within a cell, use an 'element' object in place of a string or number: